flyteorg/flytectl/docs/source/gen/flytectl_get_cluster-resource-attribute.rst

 Retrieve cluster resource attributes for the given project and domain.
-For project flytectldemo and development domain, it is:
+For project flytectldemo and development domain:
 ::

  flytectl get cluster-resource-attribute -p flytectldemo -d development

-e.g., output from the command
+Example: output from the command:

 .. code-block:: json